Writing includes novels, essays, literary criticism, short fiction, features and creative content.

-“Henrietta McKervey is a storyteller of rare gifts.
+Violet Hill: “Henrietta McKervey is a storyteller of rare gifts.
 I love her writing.
 Violet Hill is a wonderfully assured and compelling novel, so evocative of a London that has long ceased to be, yet crackling on every page with urgently contemporary resonance and meaning.
-I thought it skilfully organised, thrilling, generously abundant with readerly pleasures and put together with the skill of a writer who means business and is here to stay.
 Seriously – I’m not kidding — I could not put it down.”
-Joseph O’Connor

-“A talent able to tell a complex story with intelligence and humour.”
-(Sunday Times)
+What Becomes Of Us: “This impressive debut marks the writer out as a talent able to tell a complex story with intelligence and humour.”
+Sunday Times